w3c/wai-intro-wcag/content/wcag3-intro.md

 We welcome your [comments](/standards-guidelines/wcag/commenting/) on the WCAG 3 Working Drafts, per [Status: Draft for Review above](#status-draft-for-review).

 Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).

+### Background: How we got from Silver to the First Public Working Draft

+#### Research with People Who Use WCAG

+In 20@@, project “Silver” was launched to explore a new approach to accessibility guidelines, through the AG WG Silver Task Force and the Silver Community Group.
+The groups conducted 18 months of research to identify stakeholders and understand their needs for accessibility guidance.
+The results where that generally WCAG users {@@liked the guidance that is in WCAG 2}, yet many users thought that WCAG 2 {@@grammar fix needed}:
+*  difficult to understand
+* too restrictive to include some requirements to address the needs of some people with disabilities, particularly cognitive disabilities
+* conformance model didn’t meet their organization’s specific needs

+Silver held a Design Sprint in 2018 with 27 industry leaders across a variety of accessibility stakeholders.
+The two-day workshop took the problem statements identified by the research, and challenged participants to come up with innovative solutions.
+Silver made many prototypes of possible solutions and iterated through options with input from AG WG participants.

+The results form the basis of the WCAG 3.0 Working Draft.

+#### Goals {#goalsmore}

+From the WCAG-user research, Silver defined goals for next generation of accessibility guidelines from W3C WAI.
+They include:
+* Able to address more needs of people with disabilities
+* Account for the different impacts of specific accessibility issues on the real-world user experiences of people with disabilities
+* Easier to understand and easier to use, especially by people who are not technical
+* Flexible conformance model to work well for very different types of websites, apps, tools, &mdash; as well as organizations and people with disabilities
+* Enable minor bugs and oversight by content authors that do not significantly impact the accessible user experience to not invalidate conformance to WCAG
+* Encourage organizations to continue to improve accessibility (rather than stopping with WCAG 2 Level AA)

+#### Development Process

+In defining the accessibility requirements in WCAG 3.0, Silver started fresh with a list of accessibility needs of people with disabilities.
+Development goes through this process:
+1. From a specific user need, write an outcome to meet that user need.
+2. Define tests to determine if the outcome is met.
+3. Write the method to meet the outcome.
+4. Group the outcomes under guidelines. [@@correct?]
+5. Write the How-To support information.

+{#eg-guidelines}

+''Examples:'' The guidelines included in the First Public Working Draft were selected to illustrate specific aspects of the proposed structure of WCAG 3:
+* migrating a WCAG 2 success criterion as is into a WCAG 3 outcome: [Text alternatives]( https://w3c.github.io/silver/guidelines/#text-alternatives)
+* merging multiple AA and AAA success criteria into a single WCAG 3 guideline: [Visual contrast of text]( https://w3c.github.io/silver/guidelines/#visual-contrast-of-text)
+* adding new accessibility requirements that did not fit the parameters for being included in WCAG 2: [Clear words](https://w3c.github.io/silver/guidelines/#clear-words)
+* integrating WCAG 2 content with significant updates: [Structured content](https://w3c.github.io/silver/guidelines/#structured-content)
+* adapting WCAG 2 success criteria to emerging technologies, such as virtual reality: [Captions](https://w3c.github.io/silver/guidelines/#captions)

+The guidelines are rough draft examples, and will be refined and edited in future Working Drafts.